alex-denisov-ca/Franka_SubdermalObjectDetectionRemoval/README.md

      - The user will be prompted for a raw x,y position<br />
      - The operator will enter the x,y positions determined from the previous step<br />
      - The robot will then automatically go to its home position, open the gripper, go to the object, close the gripper, and extract it<br />
-     - If the robot fails to grasp and extract the object repeat step 2 or use alternative object positions already collected in the previous step<br />
+     - If the robot fails to grasp and extract the object, repeat step 2 or use alternative object positions already collected in the previous step<br />
      - Press the space bar to open the gripper and drop the extracted object (or simply open the gripper for another iteration)<br />

     Run: